kilroy80/flutter_video_360/README.md

 # Notice

-Flutter Version <= 2.10.5 used this plugin version 0.0.6<br>
+The minimum-supported Flutter version has been updated to 3.24.
+If you are using an earlier version of Flutter, please refer to the previous version of the library.

-Flutter Version >= 3.0.0 used this plugin version 0.0.8
+> Flutter Version <= 2.10.5 used this plugin version 0.0.6

 ## Getting Started